CSC207-2023Y-UofT/ai-playground/CONTRIBUTING.md

 - Open issue regarding proposed change.
 - If your proposed change is approved, Fork this repo and do changes.
 - Open PR against latest *development* branch.
-Add nice description in PR.
+Add a nice and detailed description in the PR.
 - You're done!

 ### Code contribution checklist